-What is a network operations center?
+What is a network operations center (NOC)?

 Why organizations use NOCs

-Industries like telecommunications, financial services, manufacturing and the energy sector operate around the clock and need reliable, constant connectivity.
+Industries like telecommunications, financial services, manufacturing, and the energy sector operate around the clock and need reliable, constant connectivity.
 Maintaining this modern state of 24-7 global operations requires continuous network monitoring.
 This can make network services challenging to manage within traditional IT services.
-NOCs do this monitoring for organizations, quickly dealing with issues that could impact network performance, such as identifying malware and managing volume of users and website traffic.
+NOCs do this monitoring for organizations, quickly dealing with issues that might impact network performance, such as identifying malware and managing volume of users and website traffic.
 They also seek to optimize the network by performing updates and maintenance, and improving network performance.

 How NOCs work

-NOCs work directly with organizations to oversee their complex networking environments, including servers, databases, firewalls, devices and related external services.
+NOCs work directly with organizations to oversee their complex networking environments, including servers, databases, firewalls, devices, and related external services.
 The IT infrastructure may be located on-premises and/or with a cloud-based provider, depending on the company’s needs.

 NOCs typically operate in a tiered fashion.
 Incidents are categorized from one to three, with one being the lowest level, such as assessing alerts from infrastructure devices, and three being the most severe incidents, such as a ransomware attack or network outage.
-If a technician cannot resolve an issue in a timely manner, it will move up to a more experienced technician.
+If a technician cannot resolve an issue in a timely manner, it moves up to a more experienced technician.
 NOC engineers then troubleshoot problems that arise and look for ways to prevent future network downtime and connectivity issues.

 Some companies choose to operate a NOC internally and locate the infrastructure and operations hub on-premises, often within the data center.
 But for other organizations, this work is outsourced to a third party that specializes in network and infrastructure monitoring and management.